<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Figure 3: Spring-like correlation in a human model, a value of -1.0 is the highest achievable value.

 When the association between vertical force and displacement deviates substantially from -1.0 (> -0.8) then it is also common to see a substantial impact peak.
 Impact peaks in running studies are typically observed within the first 20% of ground contact which in a drop jump is usually in the first 50-60ms.
-This is in line with the response time of the long latency stretch reflex and estimated time of ACL failure.
+This is in line with the response time of the long latency stretch reflex and the estimated time of ACL failure.
 These impact peaks suggest diminished dampening mechanisms that maintain tension on the tendon and store energy into active and connective tissues; potentially dissipating this energy into passive tissues.
-Using the spring like behaviour (-0.8 < r > -1.0) and presence of an impact peak (peak landing force within the first 20% of ground contact time), we can categorise stretch-shortening cycle function as below.
+Using the spring-like behavior (-0.8 < r > -1.0) and the presence of an impact peak (peak landing force within the first 20% of ground contact time), we can categorize the stretch-shortening cycle function as below.

-If we look at the centre of mass displacement curve for ‘poor’ we can see a flattened bottom to the ‘U’ shaped parabola.
+If we look at the center of mass displacement curve for ‘poor’ we can see a flattened bottom to the ‘U’ shaped parabola.
 This might suggest an eccentric-concentric decoupling and lengthening of the amortization phase.
 In contrast, the parabola for ‘good’ has a sharper looking bottom suggesting the change from flexion to extension is much quicker.
 ‘Good’ is perhaps unsurprisingly then associated with better performance outcomes, particularly enhanced reactive strength index primarily through a reduction in ground contact time.
-So why over complicate matters with all of these ground reaction force variables if they just reflect what reactive strength index already tells us?
-Well, while ‘good’ function is associated with better performance, we can still see good performance outcomes in the absence of good stretch-shortening cycle function.
+So why overcomplicate matters with all of these ground reaction force variables if they just reflect what the reactive strength index already tells us?
+Well, while the ‘good’ function is associated with better performance, we can still see good performance outcomes in the absence of a good stretch-shortening cycle function.

 A Tale of Two Drop Jumps